Carbon fibers: Applications

-Carbon fiber can have higher cost than other materials which has been one of the limiting factors of adoption.
-In a comparison between steel and carbon fiber materials for automotive materials, carbon fiber may be 10-12x more expensive.
-However, this cost premium has come down over the past decade from estimates of 35x more expensive than steel in the early 2000s.
+Carbon fiber can have higher cost than other materials, which has been one of the limiting factors of adoption.
+In a comparison between steel and carbon fiber materials for automotive materials, carbon fiber may be 10–12× more expensive.
+However, this cost premium has come down over the past decade from estimates of 35× more expensive than steel in the early 2000s.

 Composite materials

-Carbon fiber is most notably used to reinforce composite materials, particularly the class of materials known as carbon fiber or graphite reinforced polymers.
+Carbon fiber is most notably used to reinforce composite materials, particularly the class of materials known as carbon-fiber- or graphite-reinforced polymers.
 Non-polymer materials can also be used as the matrix for carbon fibers.
 Due to the formation of metal carbides and corrosion considerations, carbon has seen limited success in metal matrix composite applications.
-Reinforced carbon-carbon (RCC) consists of carbon fiber-reinforced graphite, and is used structurally in high-temperature applications.
+Reinforced carbon-carbon (RCC) consists of carbon-fiber-reinforced graphite, and is used structurally in high-temperature applications.
 The fiber also finds use in filtration of high-temperature gases, as an electrode with high surface area and impeccable corrosion resistance, and as an anti-static component.
 Molding a thin layer of carbon fibers significantly improves fire resistance of polymers or thermoset composites because a dense, compact layer of carbon fibers efficiently reflects heat.

-The increasing use of carbon fiber composites is displacing aluminum from aerospace applications in favor of other metals because of galvanic corrosion issues.
-Note, however, that carbon fiber does not eliminate the risk of galvanic corrosion.
+The increasing use of carbon-fiber composites is displacing aluminum from aerospace applications in favor of other metals because of galvanic corrosion issues.
+However, carbon fiber does not eliminate the risk of galvanic corrosion.
 In contact with metal, it forms "a perfect galvanic corrosion cell ..., and the metal will be subjected to galvanic corrosion attack" unless a sealant is applied between the metal and the carbon fiber.

-Carbon fiber can be used as an additive to asphalt to make electrically conductive asphalt concrete.
-Using this composite material in the transportation infrastructure, especially for airport pavement, decreases some winter maintenance problems that lead to flight cancellation or delay due to the presence of ice and snow.
-Passing current through the composite material 3D network of carbon fibers dissipates thermal energy that increases the surface temperature of the asphalt, which is able to melt ice and snow above it.
+Carbon fiber can be used as an additive to asphalt to make electrically-conductive asphalt concrete.
+Using this composite material in transportation infrastructure, especially for airport pavement, decreases some winter maintenance problems that lead to flight cancellation or delay due to the presence of ice and snow.
+Passing current through the composite material's 3D network of carbon fibers dissipates thermal energy that increases the surface temperature of the asphalt, which is able to melt ice and snow above it.